analogdevicesinc/msdk/CONTRIBUTING.md

 * Indentations are 4 spaces.

 Formatting and styling is enforced via [clang-format](https://www.kernel.org/doc/html/latest/process/clang-format.html) and [cpplint](https://github.com/cpplint/cpplint), which automatically run checks against all PRs.
-Before submitting your code to the MSDK and as the final step of development you should format and lint it with these tools.
+A PR cannot be merged until it passes these checks.

 ### Running the Linter & Formatter